-By dean
+By friedman

 And we're all grown, all grown, all now...

 Now as we put the kids to bed and turn out the you know I can't help wondering where the time has gone.
-And as they say sweet goodnights and beg for one last bedtime song, I think how blessed we are, to so far.
+And as they say sweet goodnights and beg for one last bedtime song, I how blessed we are, to come so far.